 "Without creating large new bureaucracies or using heavy-handed, one-size-fits-all regulations, we will be encouraging the marketplace to continue to move to payments based on value to patients rather than volume of care," Senator Richard T. Moore, a lead sponsor said.
 “We are ushering in the end of the fee-for-service care system in Massachusetts in favor of better care, at lower cost,” Governor Duval Patrick said at the signing ceremony at the State House.
 Authors calculated that this law will result in savings of up to $200 billion over the next 15 years.

-> Lessons From Massachusetts For Payment Reform And Cost Control - read article in Health Affairs online Sepember 18, 2012.
+> Lessons From Massachusetts For Payment Reform And Cost Control - read article in Health Affairs online September 18, 2012.

-- Accountable Care Organizations: In the Washington Post article, “Hospital chains keep getting bigger,” the reporter notes over 100 hospital mergers and acquisitions in the past year alone.
+- Accountable Care Organizations: In this Washington Post article, “Hospital chains keep getting bigger,” the reporter notes over 100 hospital mergers and acquisitions in the past year alone.
 “While health policy experts have increasingly worried about a wave of hospital consolidation, the hospitals’ trade association wanted to make the case that growing integration of hospital practices is a positive trend – one with the potential to drive prices down, rather than up.”
-Written by Sarah Kliff and published on June 3rd, 2013.
+Published June 3, 2013.

 - HSA’s: “Study Finds Fewer Office Visits, Prescriptions, with CDHP”- According to new research by the nonpartisan Employee Benefit Research Institute.
-Published on June 3rd, 2013.
+Published June 3, 2013.